ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

   :dependencies [[org.clojure/clojure "1.4.0"]])
 ```

-Now we can ommit the `-m ...` part:
+Now we can omit the `-m ...` part:

 ```
 lein run